Erasable-Mak/Xenon_Stack/README.md

 1.)
 Landing Page/Home Page

 2.)
 Signup Page - ( The user need to register with his name, email address, phone number, work, password and confirm password ).
-    If the User's email id is already present in database it will show error message and if it's not it will signuo.
+    If the User's email id is already present in database it will show error message and if it's not it will signup.

 3.)
 Login page ( The user will only be able to login if User's email id is in database, to confirm with that as soon as legitimate user login the user will be automatically directed to Home/Landing page).